No matter where you experience a breakdown, you’ll be faced with issues such as how to stay safe, how to get help and how to warn other motorists.

 If you’ve already got one packed, put your high-vis coat on and stay as far away from the motorway as possible.

 Your reflective coat will alert motorists that there is a hazard ahead as well as helping your breakdown rescue team find you.

 Over 20,000 Northern Ireland members trust Granite Breakdown.
-You can get an annual membership today for only £30.
+You can get an annual membership today.

 Full terms, conditions and exclusions are available by clicking on the link.
 Call us today to by breakdown cover now on 028 90 029457